hrnciar/Python-side-tag-mass-rebuild-guide/README.md

 https://lists.fedoraproject.org/archives/list/devel@lists.fedoraproject.org/message/OHZEB6OSWUNPO4QZZXXOZPSICCPRXW2X/
 ~~~~

-Also [set new](https://src.fedoraproject.org/rpms/python3.10/pull-request/58) main Python and [remove](https://src.fedoraproject.org/rpms/python3.9/pull-request/71) the old one from Fedora CI
+Also [set new](https://src.fedoraproject.org/rpms/python3.10/pull-request/58) main Python and [remove](https://src.fedoraproject.org/rpms/python3.9/pull-request/71) the old one from Fedora CI.

 mhronock opened bugzillas for all remaining packages that failed to build with Python 3.10.
 Using these scripts: